-Candidate Profiles
+Candidate profiles

-Candidates are invited to submit a profile/vision for TECT and photograph (headshot) for including with the voting paper.
+Candidates are invited to submit a profile/vision for TECT and photograph (headshot).
+The profiles will be available from the voting site and from the TECT website as soon as possible after the close of nominations and up to the close of voting.

-Profiles are not to exceed 150 words and must be lodged by the closing date for nominations of 12 noon on Friday 7 October 2022.
+Profiles are not to exceed 150 words and must be lodged by the closing date for nominations of 12 noon on Wednesday 4 September 2024.

-The profile should be provided as a word document, and the photo as a jpeg.
+The profile should be provided electronically as a word document, and the photo as a JPEG.
 They can be emailed to the Independent Returning Officer at iro@electionz.com.

-The profile statement must be confined to information concerning the candidate, and the candidate's expertise, attributes, policies and intentions that they will bring to TECT if elected.
+The profile statement must be confined to information concerning the candidate and the candidate's expertise, attributes, policies and intentions that they will bring to TECT Community Trust if elected.

-The Independent Returning Officer shall have the right to approve profiles and, after negotiating any changes, his decision on the content shall be final.
+The Independent Returning Officer shall have the right to approve profiles and, after negotiating any changes, their decision on the content shall be final.

-Campaigning Guidelines
+Campaigning guidelines

-- Election campaigning can commence at the opening of nominations or when a candidate declares their intention to stand but must cease by the close of voting. - No election material may contain an imitation voting paper which has the names of the candidates with any direction or indication as to the candidate a person should vote for, or in any way contains such direction or indication likely to influence the voter. - All queries regarding election signs must be made to the local authority within which the signs are to be placed, i.e., Tauranga City Council, or Western Bay of Plenty District Council.
+- Election campaigning can commence at the opening of nominations (Wednesday 7 August 2024) or when a candidate declares their intention to stand but must cease by the close of voting (12 noon, Wednesday 30 October 2024). - No election material may contain an imitation voting document which has the names of the candidates with any direction or indication as to the candidate a person should vote for, or in any way contains such direction or indication likely to influence the voter. - All queries regarding election signs must be made to the local authority within which the signs are to be placed, i.e., Tauranga City Council, or Western Bay of Plenty District Council.
 Each council has their own specific rules regarding placement and size of election hoardings and signs.
-All signs must be removed by 12 noon Friday 7 October 2022.
+All signs must be removed by 12 noon Wednesday 30 October 2024. - The use of TECT Community Trust's logo and other resources is NOT permitted in election campaigning or any form of election campaign advertising or promotion of a candidate, such as flyers, newspapers, publications etc. - TECT Community Trust will not pay for or reimburse candidates for any campaign expenditure. - No election material can contain any untrue statement defamatory of any candidate and calculated to influence the vote of any elector.

-Voting papers will be mailed to eligible voters from Friday 28 October 2022.
-The election result will be announced at 4.00pm on Friday 25 November 2022.
-Successful candidates will take office following the Annual General Meeting on Tuesday 29 November 2022.
+Letters listing instructions for online voting will be mailed to eligible voters from Wednesday, 2 October 2024.
+The election result will be announced at 4.00pm on Wednesday 30 October 2024.
+Successful candidates will take office following the Annual General Meeting on Tuesday 5 November 2024.